quantnetwork/blockchain-developer-exercises-foundations/Exercise2.md

 node examples/block-search/autoexecute-latest-block-search.js password=MY_PASSWORD
 ```

-You will see in the example script that we are using the `"/autoexecution/search/block/latest"` Overledger URL to search for the latest block.
+You will see in the example script (referenced above) that we are using the `"/autoexecution/search/block/latest"` Overledger URL to search for the latest block.

 See that the response has two main objects due to Overledger’s preparation and execution model: